Wentril/kubernetes_workshop/course.md

   # The endpointSelector specifies which pods this policy will apply to.
   endpointSelector:
-    # A matchExpressions block allows for more complex label matching.
+    # A matchExpressions block allows for more complex labels matching.
     matchExpressions:
     # The key is the label that will be evaluated, in this case, the pod's namespace.
     - key: io.kubernetes.pod.namespace